Age Range Of Toddlers | Growth, Milestones, Care

 • Showing affection openly toward familiar people.

-• Expressing frustration or anger when needs aren’t met (often called “tantrums”).
+• Expressing frustration or anger when needs aren’t met, often through tantrums.

-• Developing preferences for certain toys or activities.
+• Developing preferences for certain toys, foods, routines, or activities.

-Socially, toddlers move from parallel play—playing alongside other children without interaction—to more cooperative play by age three.
-They also start imitating adults’ behavior which helps them learn social norms.
+Socially, toddlers often move from parallel play—playing beside other children without much direct interaction—toward more interactive play as they approach age three.
+They also start imitating adults’ behavior, which helps them learn social norms, routines, and everyday problem-solving.

 Nutritional Needs During The Toddler Years

 Toddlers require balanced nutrition to fuel their rapid growth within this critical age range.
-Their appetite fluctuates frequently due to growth spurts followed by slower growth phases.
+Their appetite fluctuates frequently due to growth spurts followed by slower growth phases, and this variation is usually normal when growth is steady.

 Key nutritional points include: